wix-incubator/carmi/docs/introduction/design.md

 5. Rust - Right now this compiler is just an experiment I used to verify that it is feasible in the future to generate Rust code out of the same models, only created to put my mind at rest that if/when in the future we'll need to switch to WASM it would be possible

+## Backend
+A set of compilers that generate your function's code out of the model supplied